 - Upgrade your technology and keep your systems up to date.

 It’s tempting to hit “ignore” on those annoying software and browser update notifications, but making sure you’re running the latest version of your browser and the operating system helps prevent vulnerabilities in the system, and makes online banking systems run more smoothly.

 - Make sure you have antivirus and malware protection, even on your phone.

-A good antivirus software can block viruses, malware and phishing on your Mac or PC, and identify unsafe links before you click on them.
+Good antivirus software can block viruses, malware, and phishing on your Mac or PC, and identify unsafe links before you click on them.
 While it’s much less common to get viruses or malware (software that is intentionally designed to cause damage to a device or network) on a phone than it is a computer, it is possible.
-Companies such as Avast, Symantec (Norton) and Sophos all have trustworthy apps that can help protect your smartphone.
+Companies such as Avast, Symantec (Norton), and Sophos all have trustworthy apps that can help protect your smartphone.
 Before downloading, make sure to check the reviews in the app store, as there have been several instances of scam antivirus apps posing as legitimate ones.

 - Be smarter about your smartphone.

 Our phones are always on us these days, but that doesn’t mean we’re the only ones who can see information on them.
 Make sure your screen locks automatically and is password protected.
 You may also consider adding a dual multifactor code to your device to ensure that you’re the only person who can access your account, even if someone else has your password.
 Here’s how to do it on Apple and Android phones.

 Another “note” to the wise: never store sensitive data such as passwords or account information in the “Notes” section of your smartphone.
 When using your mobile browser for online banking or any other secure interactions, make sure to clear your browser history, just as you would on your computer.
 Last but not least, avoid using public Wifi to conduct online or mobile banking.